janjoswig/CommonNNClustering/docs/_sources/_source/install.rst.txt

    * :mod:`PyYAML`
    * :mod:`tqdm`

-Optionally, additional functionality is available when one of the following packages is installed as well:
+Optionally, additional functionality is available when the following packages are installed as well:

    * :mod:`matplotlib`
    * :mod:`pandas`